MithrilJS/mithril-query/README.md

 ### Initialise

 First call `mithril-query` with either a vnode or a component.
-You can call it with one extra argument wich will be used as `attrs` in the component case.
+You can call it with one extra argument which will be used as `attrs` in the component case.

 ```js
 var mq = require('mithril-query')